ow2-quick-app-initiative/poi-quick-app-implementations/docs/es/barcelona/beach/README.md

-# _Heritage in…_ Your City
+# _Heritage in…_ Barcelona (Beaches)

-_This is part of the [Heritage_in Quick App Project](https://pbest.eu/poi-quick-app/#Theproject)._

-__Change this text according to your needs__

-The _Heritage in…_ Quick App promotes cultural heritage collections in small and medium cities through open data and crowdsourcing.
+The _Heritage in…_ Barcelona Quick App promotes Baarcelona´s natural heritage through open data and crowdsourcing.
+This is part of the [Heritage_in Quick App Project](https://pbest.eu/poi-quick-app/#Theproject).

 > It's free, open-source and collaborative